saitheninja/raw-counter/README.md

 # raw-counter
 Raw image counter with simple GUI, in python.
+Includes subfolders in count.

 Please don't mind me while I learn what the heck classes are.

-Supports RAF, NEF and CR2 files.
+Supports RAF, NEF files.

 gui to-do:
-file path
-more file types (canon, jpg, tiff) option to not include subfolders automatically pull folder location from location of app make good classes
+more file types (canon, jpg, tiff, all raws) automatically pull folder location from location of app (Automatically fills in file path from location of .py) make good classes fix checkboxes make labels